Dabbling in Jet Lag

 So, what’s the best way to visit Paris in the summer?

-After having lived in Paris for several years as an expat, I know how to beat the heat, escape the crowds, and truly enjoy this magnificent city.
+After having lived in Paris as an expat, I know how to beat the heat, escape the crowds, and truly enjoy this magnificent city.
 And, to help you plan your trip, I’ve put together my favorite things to see and do in Paris this summer.
 It covers some of the main sites to help you get acquainted with the city as well as some hidden gems.

 Best Things to Do in Paris in Summer Guide